-The Çalış Boat Cooperative is celebrating 30 years since water taxis to Fethiye were introduced this year – and 32 since the organisation was first founded.
+Last year, the Çalış Boat Cooperative celebrated 30 years since water taxis to Fethiye were introduced – and 32 since the organisation was first founded.

 It’s come a long way since a handful of captains started working together taking tourists out fishing in Fethiye Bay in 1987.

 In the early days, there were no tables or chairs or even any on-board toilets.